“She’s the Cello”

 A feat that grants the pitcher lighter goals, an arc

-For future muses. wonder-lust, misplaced in space.
-The books
+For future muses. wonder-lust, misplaced in space and all those books.

 Posted in Double Sonnet, Imagery, Imagism, Lyric Poetry, Muses, Music, Musical instruments, Poem, Poetry, Relationships, Samsara, Sonnet, Sonnets, Stir fry